-Using the word “standards” in this emerging market is often misleading, and there remains considerable misunderstanding around the original purpose of these formats and what they can realistically be expected to deliver.
+Using the word “standards” is often misleading with respect to specifying the hardware/software interface, and there remains considerable misunderstanding around the original purpose of the existing formats and what they can realistically be expected to deliver.

-Many “standards” in use today were initiated by one or more vendors promoting a proprietary format of convenience – some were spun out as commercial offerings, some presented as core technologies to the consortia of the day, some both.
+Many standards in use today were initiated by one or more vendors promoting a proprietary format of convenience – some were spun out as commercial offerings, some presented as core technologies to the consortia of the day or both.

 Semifore has been involved with industry standards since their inception.
 We have watched the intrigue that surrounds and limits their development.
-We have realized that technology and market demands are traveling much faster than standards can evolve, and we have realized that in truth, the current standards portfolio is not helping the teams whose job it is to bring chips to market efficiently.
+We have realized that technology and market demands are traveling much faster than standards can evolve.
+We have realized that in truth, the current standards portfolio is not helping the teams whose job it is to bring products to market efficiently.

-Unique among peer companies, Semifore participates in the Accellera IP-XACT, UVM and SystemRDL working groups, which is a testament to both our industry recognition and depth of the “standards” understanding we bring to our customers.
+Unique among peer companies, Semifore participates in the Accellera IP-XACT, UVM, Portable Stimulus and SystemRDL (now dormant) working groups.
+This is a testament to both our industry recognition and depth of the standards understanding we bring to our customers.

 Support for UVM

 - Semifore is an active member of the IEEE 1800.2 Working Group and Accellera Portable Stimulus Working Group

 - CSRCompiler automatically generates the register class instances based on the UVM RAL